whiteboxmodel/time-series/_posts/2024-04-12-Attention-based-sequence-to-sequence-model.md

         return out
 ```

 Now let's train and run the model.
-We will start with data preparation:
+We will start with data preparation.
+Since our data is short, we augment the training data with multiple length sequences: 4, 6, 8, 12, and 16.

 ```Python3
 d = pd.read_csv('../Data/historical_data_processed_2024.csv')